Francis Tellier To Retire From HBS

 Philippe Blatter, President & CEO of Infront said: “Francis is a true trailblazer in host broadcast production, continuously pushing the boundaries of innovation, and always meeting the high demands of our clients.
 Regardless of event size, format, location or challenge, Francis was always the consummate professional – calm, composed and confident, while ensuring the broadcast success of the biggest sports shows on Earth.
 It has been a pleasure and inspiration working with him.”

-Incoming HBS CEO Miodownik said: “Francis built up an incredible team, infrastructure and reputation for HBS.
+Incoming HBS CEO Miodownik commented: “Francis built up an incredible team, infrastructure and reputation for HBS.
 It is because of him that HBS is one of the most innovative, high quality and reliable host broadcasting specialists.
 He has set the bar high and it is a great honour to take over leadership of the HBS team.”